Mitragyna Speciosa (a.k.a. “Kratom”)

 It is also controlled in Australia and New Zealand.

 Is Kratom Safe?

-There is also some potential for side effects, including nausea, itching, sweating, dry mouth, constipation, increased urination, loss of appetite, seizures, hallucinations, and even psychosis.
+There are also some potential for side effects, including nausea, itching, sweating, dry mouth, constipation, increased urination, loss of appetite, seizures, hallucinations, and even psychosis.

 Existing studies have also not definitively proven that kratom has any medical properties or uses.
-Choosing to use kratom is a personal decision that can only be made at the individual level, and potential users should be sure to talk with their doctors before doing so.
+Choosing to use kratom is a personal decision that can only be made at your discretion.
+Potential users should be sure to talk with their doctors before doing so.
 Make sure it will not interact negatively with any other drugs or prescription medication you are currently taking.